In this article

 Handling out-of-stock products can pose challenges when no suitable alternatives that meet the original customer are found.

 Example: A poor example is recommending a yoga ball when a yoga mat is out-of-stock as this is not an adequate substitute.
 The optimal solution uses data on product attributes, preferences, and purchase patterns to recommend the most relevant alternatives.
-For instance, a customer looking to buy a specific type of bread finds it out of stock; the site suggests similar types of bread of the same brand.
+For instance, a customer looking to buy a specific type of bread finds it out of stock; the site suggests similar types of bread from the same brand.

 An example of out-of-stock alternatives on product pages